Lukas-LLS/PaperJarDownloader/README.md

 - [Maven](https://maven.apache.org/download.cgi)
 - [Docker](https://www.docker.com/products/docker-desktop/) (Optional)

-Once you have those installed, you can build PaperJarDownloader by running the following command in the project directory
+Once you have those installed, you can build the PaperJarDownloader by running the following command in the project directory

 ```bash